kapteyn-astro/kapteyn/SPHINX/maputilstutorial.rst

 Its spectral axis number is 3.
 The type is frequency.
 The extension tells us that an optical velocity in the heliocentric system is associated with the frequencies.
 In the header we found that the optical velocity is 1050 Km/s.
-The header is a legacy GIPSY header and module :mod:`wcs` can parse it.
+The header is a legacy GIPSY header and module :mod:`wcs` can interpret it.
 We require the frequencies to be expressed as wavelengths.

 **Example: mu_wave.py - Plot a graticule in a position wavelength diagram.**